Make a claim now by calling 0800 808 9740 or

 Depending on the injury, treatment could include over-the-counter medication for pain relief.
 More serious injuries may require stronger, prescription, medication, and treatment by advanced specialists.

 While all physical activities have the risk of injury, sports activities come with higher risks.
 This doesn’t mean that you should shy away from them, it simply means that you should be mindful of the risks involved while you participate in the activities.
-Playing safely, using equipment wisely, and exercising care all contribute towards fun and physical sporting events, while overexertion, violence, and not paying attention lead to an increased risk of injury.
+Playing safely, using equipment wisely, and exercising care all contribute towards fun and physical sporting events, while overexertion, violence, and not paying attention can lead to an increased risk of injury.

 First Personal Injury Lawyers regularly help clients with many different types of sport-related accident claims.
 If you would like to know more about how we can help you and your claim, please get in touch with our no win, no fee solicitors today on 0800 808 9740 or complete our online claim form.